arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

 Partially updates the data of an existing user.
 The name of an existing user must be specified in *user*.
-When authentication is turned on in the server, only users that have *Administrate* server access level can change other users' data.
+You need server access level *Administrate* in order to execute this REST call.
 Additionally, a user can change his/her own data.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-Is returned if the user data can be replaced by the server
+Is returned if the user data can be replaced by the server.

 @RESTRETURNCODE{400}
-The JSON representation is malformed or mandatory data is missing from the request
+The JSON representation is malformed or mandatory data is missing from the request.

 @RESTRETURNCODE{401}
 Returned if you have *No access* database access level to the *_system*